cksystemsgroup/cpcc-simulator/doc/cpcc-simulator/readme.txt

 6. Software update
    ---------------

+To successfully run an sofware update, you have to change the "catalinaBase" path in the tomcat server deployment configurations.
+To do this, change the path /mnt/local_homes/ckrainer to the content of your $CPCC_SIM_HOME variable in the files $CPCC_SIM_HOME/tomcat-*/pom.xml by using vi:

+	vi $CPCC_SIM_HOME/tomcat-*/pom.xml

+or by using perl:

+	perl -pi -e 's#/mnt/local_homes/ckrainer#'"$CPCC_SIM_HOME"'#;' $CPCC_SIM_HOME/tomcat-*/pom.xml

-Execute the following commands to update the simulator:
+After that, execute the following commands to update the simulator:

 	cd $CPCC_SIM_HOME
 	./deploy.sh